-Suzuki-roshi: Memory-when you think about it, that is "memory," you know.
+Suzuki-roshi: Memory-when you think about it, that is "memory."
 So you include the memory.
 Memory-you think memory is something which existed long long time ago.
-So if you-if you have-if you stick to the idea of time, you know, what you will have in your mind about past is something which doesn't exist, but something you can keep it in memory.
+So if you stick to the idea of time, what you will have in your mind about past is something which doesn't exist, but something you can keep it in memory.
 That is memory, isn't it?

-Student B: [1-2 sentences intermittently unclear.]
+Student B: ...
 What about ...'s memory?
 The memory of a ... seems to be confused ...?

-Suzuki-roshi: That is-that is, you know, Buddhist [2-3 words].
-That is not true, you know, quality said heresy of thinking mind.
-There is no [1-2 words].
+Suzuki-roshi: That is-that is Buddhist [2-3 words].
+That is not true quality said heresy of thinking mind.
+There is no...